Thursday, June 14, 2012

 Father Felt Like Eating It

-Rays of street lamp rested on Father’s greasy face.
+Rays of the street lamps rested on Father’s greasy face.
 He didn’t comb his hair like he used to.
 Mother was there too, standing a little shorter than Father at the parking lot.
-I noticed he was very tired from the way he loosened his spine.
-He didn’t stand ramrod.
-His poor sight took him a while to find me until I saw him cocked his eyebrows and grinned tiredly when he saw me standing by the lobby’s entrance door with a backpack and a big navy coloured baggage fixed on a trolley.
-He had a habit of occasionally fixing his thick eyeglasses when smiling.
-I inherited his way of expressing relief – he exhaled heavily a mouthful of air, fluttering lips under his thick mustache.
-I had to push the baggage trolley, carefully watched out for cars passing by slowly to drop and fetch people, balancing it as the wheels rolled over the coarse tarmac, avoiding wild shingles sprawling over the dropping bay at the entrance door of Sultan Mahmud Airport’s main building.
-The renovation works for adding more infrastructures at the airport have been going for so long.
+I noticed how tired he was from the way his spine loosened—he didn’t stand ramrod anymore.
+His poor sight took him a while to find me, until I saw him cock his eyebrows and grin tiredly when he spotted me standing at the lobby entrance with a backpack and a big navy-coloured baggage perched on a trolley.
+He had a habit of fixing his thick eyeglasses whenever he smiled.
+I inherited his way of expressing relief—he would exhale heavily, lips fluttering under his thick moustache.

-I placed the last item I brought along from Sarawak in the car’s boot – a paper bag filled with a stack of glossy papers printed with fancily presented information about the October 2010 convocation ceremony.
-I received my Bachelor’s Degree scroll without my parents witnessing it when everybody else’s parents did.
-Thump, the boot was shut, and so was my bittersweet journey at the faraway land across the ocean.
-Mother was about to hand me the car’s key.
+The last item I placed in the car’s boot was a paper bag filled with glossy brochures from the October 2010 convocation ceremony.
+I had received my Bachelor’s Degree scroll without my parents witnessing it, while everyone else’s parents did.
+Thump.
+The boot was shut, and so too was my bittersweet journey across the ocean in Sarawak.
+Mother was about to hand me the car key.
 I passed.

 “What thing?”
 I said, bewildered.